 Compressed gas storage in NHERI@UTexas facilities is limited to non-flammable compressed nitrogen, used for recharging accumulator devices on T-Rex and Liquidator.
 Compressed gases are to be used only by the shop supervisor and personnel trained and approved by the shop supervisor.
 Cylinders are to be refilled only by a commercial gas service provider.
 Cylinders must be inspected upon each use and on a weekly basis when in storage for leaks or damage.
-Leaking or damaged cylinders must immediately be removed from service and returned to the provider.
-Gas cylinders must be strapped to an appropriate carrier at all times.
+Leaking or damaged cylinders must be strapped to an appropriate carrier at all times.
 When the cylinders are not in use, the carrier must be strapped to a stable, robust vertical support; any regulators, hoses or other apparatus external to the cylinders must be removed; and a manufacturer-approved protective cap must be installed over the valve or outlet of each cylinder.
 Compressed gas usage and storage must conform to OSHA 29 CFR 1910.101.